 “This is how it should be done: lodge yourself on a stratum, experiment with the opportunities it offers, find an advantageous place on it, find potential movements of deterritorialization, possible lines of flight, experience them, produce flow conjunctions here and there, try out continuums of intensities segment by segment, have a small plot of new land at all times.” – Deleuze and Guattari¹

-Reduction & Regeneration by X are terms coined by Rhizome Lee.² Movements can be modified in a variety of ways.
+Reduction & Regeneration are terms coined by Rhizome Lee.² Movements can be modified in a variety of ways.
 Pick a qualia and expand or decrease it.
 Major qualities for instance may include speed, size, density, weight, age, fluidity, flexibility, strength, humanness, emotion, craziness/weirdness, beauty, intensity, presence, health, and ego.
 Maximum reduction can take on the form of maximum downplaying, whereas maximum regeneration can take on maximum exaggeration.

-To Deleuze and Guattari, Reduction & Regeneration by X could be thought of as deterritorialization and/or reterritorialization of the usual or typical (human) attribute of something, which are movements in which one leaves or reengages a territory.
+To Deleuze and Guattari, Reduction & Regeneration could be thought of as deterritorialization and/or reterritorialization of the usual or typical (human) attribute of something, which are movements in which one leaves or reengages a territory.
 Both can also be thought of remaking and/or extending the territory.¹